 People are sensitive to public attempts at controlling image and minimizing damage to a brand.
 Your apologies will be massively disliked, and your genuine attempts at seeming regretful of the actions that got you in trouble will simply be ignored.

 Take it as a given that all attempts at immediate damage control will be sniffed out by the public.
 You have too many eyes and ears on you at the time of being targeted by the masses.
 Your apology will miss things people will dig up from the past, and your regret will be hypocritical compared to past videos / comments / and posts you made yourself.

 Your Arguments Will Not Work

 Nevertheless, you’ll be motivated to address every single accusation made against you.
 You’ll dig up old texts, comments, and photos.
 You’ll try to defend yourself with absolute knowledge of the truth, and will have concrete evidence to prove at least some innocence.

-Remember that the momentum of the opinion of the masses does not respond to reason and logic once it’s been set on taking someone down.
+Remember that the momentum to the opinion of the masses does not respond to reason and logic once it’s been set on taking someone down.
 It is not the ignorance of all the individuals which has made a believable case for your cancellation, rather, it is simply an unfortunate mixture of the signals you’ve put out to the world in combination with the changes society has undergone.
 The numbers will not be on your side – no matter what side you turn to.
-Everything you do now will be in response to something that grew organically.
+Everything you do now will seem inorganic to something that grew organically.
 Your past troubling actions, words, and thoughts were organic.
 Now, your apologies, rebuttals, and addressals won’t be.
 The organic truth behind your words today will be sniffed out.
 The organic truth is that you’re trying to survive the storm and make things better.
 You’ll be biased and everyone will know it.